 Steve del Cardayre, REG Vice President Research and Development states:“Bio Base Europe Pilot Plant has both fermentation and extensive downstream processing capabilities, which is quite unique.
 It was much more cost-effective and faster for us to collaborate with BBEPP than to assemble the required unit operations at our own facilities.
 We used their organic recovery lab to recover over 1 ton of material to be supplied to ACS.”

-On May 27th, 2021, ENOUGH (formerly 3FBIO) and Unilever announced:
+On May 27th, 2021, ENOUGH and Unilever announced:

 Unilever partners with mycoprotein supplier ENOUGH on ‘game changing’ protein innovation.
 Unilever has partnered with food tech company ENOUGH, which will supply it with mycoprotein to fuel innovation behind its plant-based brands, starting with “The Vegetarian Butcher”.